 Justin Schiks, Owner

-Justin has been ranked and awarded “Best Criminal Defense Attorney” in client satisfaction statewide and nationally.
+Justin has been ranked and awarded “Best Minnesota Criminal Defense Lawyer” in client satisfaction statewide and nationally.
 He holds a 10.0 Avvo rating and has been recognized as a 10 Best Attorney by the American Institute of Criminal Law Attorneys.
 He has helped thousands of Minnesotans and non-resident individuals facing DWI, Drug offenses and other criminal charges get the best possible outcome in their situation.
 Justin is highly knowledgeable in the ramifications a criminal charge can have on professional licensure, employment, ability to drive, and parenting time.

 Take the first step to protect your future.
 Tell us about your case to receive a free and confidential consultation.

 We have over a decade of experience and knowledge dedicated solely to criminal defense to ensure you get the best and most up-to-date defense possible.

 Because we are a smaller law firm, we are more client-focused than large firms that have hundreds of clients at any given time.
 This gives us the ability to listen and address your needs in a more personalized manner than other criminal law firms in Minnesota.